-- A description of your vehicle, including mileage, options, and service records — if you have receipts for any upgrades or maintenance, please have these available as well.
+- A description of your vehicle, including mileage, options and service records — if you have receipts for any upgrades or maintenance, have these available as well.

 - A list of any personal property stolen with your vehicle.
-Coverage for personal items varies from state to state, and your home-owner's or renter's insurance policy may provide additional coverage for personal items that were stolen.
+Coverage for personal items varies from state to state, and your homeowners or renters insurance policy may provide additional coverage for stolen personal items.

-If you don’t have comprehensive coverage, you should see if your policy will cover you for rental car coverage, and make sure you are diligent with your local law enforcement so you can try to recover your car.
+If you don’t have comprehensive coverage, you should see if your policy will cover you for rental car coverage.

 Should I cancel my insurance policy when my car is stolen?

-- The police may recover it and return it to you in the same condition it was in before, and you won’t want to have to start a new policy just to drive it.
+- The police may recover it and return it to you in the same condition as before, and you won’t want to start a new policy to drive it.

-- Most car insurance companies will extend your liability coverage to a rental car if you’ll be using one.
+- Most car insurance companies will extend your liability coverage to a rental car if you use one.

-- If you end up without a car for an extended period of time, you can transition your current policy to a non-owner car insurance policy (car insurance for licensed drivers who don’t own a car, but drive other cars occasionally).
-This means that you’d retain continuous coverage as a driver, avoiding a lapse in insurance, and ultimately pay lower rates down the road.
+- If you end up without a car for an extended period.
+In that case, you can transition your current policy to a non-owner car insurance policy (car insurance for licensed drivers who don’t own a car, but drive other cars occasionally).
+This means you’d retain continuous coverage as a driver, avoiding a lapse in insurance, which could lead to lower rates.

 Am I liable for the stolen car?

 Typically, you won’t be held liable for your car after it’s been stolen.
-If the thief gets in a wreck, for example, that damage won’t be attributed to your car insurance policy.
+For example, if the thief gets in a wreck, that damage won’t be attributed to your car insurance policy.

 If the car is not recovered, how much will I receive for it?